Biden to unveil economic plan as US recovery buckles - RFI

 Washington (AFP)

-With his fellow Democrats narrowly controlling both houses of Congress, Biden appears to have a good shot at passing a third massive rescue package that could include everything from another round of stimulus payments to tax hikes on the rich to an increase in the minimum wage.
+With his fellow Democrats narrowly controlling both houses of Congress, Biden appears to have a good shot at passing a third massive rescue package that could include everything from another round of stimulus payments to an increase in the minimum wage.

 The funds could help revitalize a recovery that appears to be buckling under the weight of the nationwide surge in Covid-19 cases.

-Biden's stimulus is likely to build on the two massive relief packages Congress approved in 2020, and include an extension of unemployment benefits that have helped tens of millions of people pay their bills after losing their jobs during the pandemic.
+His stimulus will build on the two massive relief packages Congress approved in 2020, and likely include an extension of unemployment benefits that have helped tens of millions of people pay their bills after losing their jobs during the pandemic.

 He pledged last week to provide aid to US municipalities that may have to fire thousands of teachers, police officers and firefighters across the country, and more help to small businesses, especially minority-owned firms.

-Joe Manchin, a Democratic senator of the party's moderate wing, already has made comments in US media indicating he is hesitant to support $2,000 checks.

-That would be an early test for Biden, who promised more relief to Georgia voters who gave two crucial Senate seats to Democrats in a runoff election last week.

-The package Biden is expected to propose could amount to trillions of dollars in spending, but Michael Feroli of JP Morgan predicted Congress could pare it down to the $900 billion range, matching the measure approved last month.
+Biden vowed an aid package costing "trillions of dollars," but Michael Feroli of JP Morgan predicted Congress could pare it down to the $900 billion range, matching the measure approved last month.

 Nonetheless, that amount would help boost GDP growth this year to 5.3 percent and in 2022 to 2.6 percent, a "remarkable expected turnaround" aided also by negligible inflation and the Federal Reserve's maintenance of low borrowing rates.